traczoskar/currency_calculator_react/README.md

 ## How to use?

 1. Enter the amount that you want to exchange in the first input window "**Amount in PLN:**".
 2. Choose the currency from listed in select window below.
-You can pick one of **EUR / USD / GBP**.
 3. Click the animated button "**Calculate**".
 4. Your data is being processed and calculated.
 5. Below the button app will render a white window with your result: